apache/shenyu-website/content/en/projects/shenyu/sign-plugin/index.md

 ## Explanation

-* Sign is a native plugin of shenyu Gateway and is used to process signature authentication of requests.
+* Sign is a native plugin of ShenYu Gateway and is used to process signature authentication of requests.

 ## Plugin Setting